Single-Index Model for Security Returns

 Markowitz Portfolio Selection Model

 In 1952, Harry Markowitz published a portfolio selection model that maximized a portfolio's return for a given level of risk.
 A graph of these portfolios constitutes the efficient frontier of risky assets.
 This model required the estimation of expected returns and variances for each security and a covariance matrix that calculated the covariance between each possible pair of securities within the portfolio based on historical data or through scenario analysis.
 For n securities, that would require n estimates of expected returns, n estimates of their variances, and a covariance matrix that consisted of (n2 – n) / 2 estimates of covariances.
-The number of required calculations for covariance increases rapidly as n increases.
+The calculations increase rapidly as n increases.

-To simplify analysis, the single-index model assumes that there is only 1 macroeconomic factor that causes the systematic risk affecting all stock returns and this factor can be represented by the rate of return on a market index, such as the S&P 500.
-According to this model, the return of any stock can be decomposed into the expected excess return of the individual stock due to firm-specific factors, commonly denoted by its alpha coefficient (α), the return due to macroeconomic events that affect the market, and the unexpected microeconomic events that affect only the firm.
+To simplify analysis, the single-index model assumes that there is only 1 macroeconomic factor that causes the systemic risk affecting all stock returns and this factor can be represented by the rate of return on a market index, such as the S&P 500.
+According to this model, the return of any stock can be decomposed into the expected excess return of the individual stock due to firm-specific factors, commonly denoted by its alpha coefficient (α), which is the return that exceeds the risk-free rate, the return due to macroeconomic events that affect the market, and the unexpected microeconomic events that affect only the firm.
 Specifically, the return of stock i is:

 ri = αi + βirm + ei

-The term βirm represents the stock's return due to the movement of the market modified by the stock's beta, while ei represents the unsystematic risk of the security due to firm-specific factors.
+The term βirm represents the stock's return due to the movement of the market modified by the stock's beta (βi), while ei represents the unsystematic risk of the security due to firm-specific factors.